frankTheCodeBoy/Full_Stack_Integration_Microsoft_Project_2025/README.md

 ## 🧠 Collaboration

-Contributions are welcome!
 This project was developed using a modern, collaborative workflow powered by:

 - **Git & GitHub** – Version control, branching, and pull requests
 - **Visual Studio & VS Code** – Development and debugging environments